vmware/go-vcloud-director/TESTING.md

 When both the environment variable and the command line option are possible, the environment variable gets evaluated first.

+# SAML auth testing with Active Directory Federation Services (ADFS) as Identity Provider (IdP)

+This package supports SAML authentication with ADFS.
+It can be achieved by supplying `WithSamlAdfs()` function to `NewVCDClient`.
+Testing framework also supports SAML auth and there are a few ways to test it:
+* There is a unit test `TestSamlAdfsAuthenticate` which spawns mock servers and does not require ADFS or SAML being configured.
+It tests the flow based on mock endpoints.
+* Using regular `user` and `password` to supply SAML credentials and `true` for `useSamlAdfs` variable (optionally one can override Relaying Party Trust ID with variable `customAdfsRptId`).
+  That way all tests would run using SAML authentication flow.
+* Using `samlUser`, `samlPassword` and optionally `samlCustomRptId` variables will enable `Test_SamlAdfsAuth` test run.
+Test_SamlAdfsAuth will test and compare VDC retrieved using main authentication credentials vs the one retrieved using specific SAML credentials.

+All these tests can run in combination.

 # Final Words
 Be careful about using our tests as these tests run on a real vcd.
 If you don't have 1 gb of ram and 2 vcpus available then you should not be running tests that deploy your vm/change memory and cpu.
 However everything created will be removed at the end of testing.